cdleon/awesome-terminals/README.md

  - [yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
  - [yts](https://github.com/darkHarry/yts-cli) - A Python script to download yts movies with the help of transmission-gtk torrent client.
 ### Ruby
+ - [doing](https://github.com/ttscoff/doing) - A command line tool for remembering what you were doing and tracking what you've done.
  - [facebook-cli](https://github.com/specious/facebook-cli) - 💻 Facebook command line tool [https://asciinema.org/a/87129](https://asciinema.org/a/87129)
  - [hibp](https://github.com/michenriksen/hibp) - A simple tool to check a bunch of email addresses against the Have I Been Pwned API. [https://rubygems.org/gems/hibp](https://rubygems.org/gems/hibp)
  - [htty](https://github.com/htty/htty) - htty is the HTTP TTY, a console application for interacting with web servers. [http://htty.github.io](http://htty.github.io)